HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## VCPU-32 Runtime Environment

 No CPU architecture with an idea of a runtime environment.
 Although the instruction set is generic enough to implement many models of runtime environments, there are common principles that exploit the CPU architecture.
 In fact, several CPU concepts were selected with a runtime already in mind.

-// ??? simple intro about what to expect in this chapter...
+This chapter will first present a high level system model, the register convention, execution model, calling convention and overall runtime model.

 ### The bigger picture

 The following figure depicts a high level overview of a software system for VCPU-32.
-At the center is the executioon thread, which is called **task**s.
-Tasks are grouped into **job**s.
+At the center is the executioon thread, which is called a **task**.
+Tasks belong to a **job**.
 At the highest level is the **system**.
+At any point in time the CPU is executing a task of a job or system level functions.

 ```
       :---------------------------------------------------------------------------------------: